cargo2nix/cargo2nix/README.md

   target logic into a `Cargo.nix`

 - The cargo2nix [Nixpkgs](https://github.com/NixOS/nixpkgs) [overlay] consumes
-  the `Cargo.nix`, feeding it what you pass to `makePackageSet'` to provide workspace outputs you can expose in your nix flake
+  the `Cargo.nix`, feeding it what you pass to `makePackageSet` to provide workspace outputs you can expose in your nix flake

 - Because we know all of the dependencies, it's easy to create a shell from those